VICTORIA-OKESIPE/Datasets-for-Education/README.md

 # Datasets_for_Education
-This repository contains datasets for educational purposes to better understand how Deep Learning can be applied on them..
+This repository contains datasets for educational purposes.
+Most of the datatsets here were gathered during my studies at the African Institute of Mathematics Sciences (AIMS-Cameroon).